-GameStop in the US is well known for having 2nd hand or “pre-played” titles that you pick up for cheaper than usual.
-In fact GS has come under fire on numerous occasions, being accused of undercutting the competition by having new games priced lower than they should be.
-Nevertheless, it might be worth checking to see if a retailer stocks 2nd hand games, or else try visiting a 2nd hand store or pawn shop to see if they sell games.
+GameStop in the US is well known for having second-hand or “pre-played” titles that you pick up for cheaper than usual.
+In fact, GS has come under fire on numerous occasions, being accused of undercutting the competition by having new games priced lower than they should be.
+Nevertheless, it might be worth checking to see if a retailer stocks second-hand games, or else try visiting a second-hand store or pawnshop to see if they sell games.

-Some stores locally, like Cash Crusaders, even give you cash back if you bring a game back after playing it to sell it – usually about 50% or 60% of what you paid originally.
+Some stores, like Cash Crusaders, even give you cashback if you bring a game back after playing it—usually about 50% or 60% of what you paid originally.

 BT Games also accepts trade-ins too.
 So you can bring in some games that you’ve played (ones that you didn’t even buy from one of their stores) and get a discount on a new game.

-Green Man Gaming has an initiative where you can buy games and after you've played them, you can trade them in, and those games will be deactivated on your account and resold to someone else.
+Green Man Gaming has an initiative where you can buy games and after you've played them, you can trade them in.
+Those games will be deactivated on your account and resold to someone else.
 You will receive a trade-in bonus in the form of either cash or store credit, which you can then use to put towards buying another game.

-I remember back in the old days we would head in to town and go straight to the video store.
+I remember back in the old days we would head into town and go straight to the video store.
 There you could rent consoles and video games.
-We’d head back to a friend's house we were at for the weekend, play the games, and try our best to finish it in time before heading back to the store to get it all back in time, otherwise you pay a penalty fee for being overdue—much like at a library.
-You can always give them more money and ask to rent the game for longer however, asking for an extension, which they’ll usually give you.
+We’d head back to a friend's house we were at for the weekend, play the games, and try our best to finish it in time before heading back to the store to get it all back in time.
+Otherwise, you pay a penalty fee for being overdue—much like at a library.
+You can always give them more money and ask to rent the game for longer, which they’ll usually give you.
 As long as they get money, they’re satisfied.

-It’s a long shot, and it might never happen, but you’ll see on gaming blogs and magazines, to attract readership and increase participation among the community, there will be some competitions from time to time.
-You might have to write in a winning letter, or text or email a phrase to stand a chance of winning.
-The only thing is that you have to be sure you’re dealing with a legitimate company, and be cautious of what other private information they want you to send in.
+It’s a long shot, and it might never happen, but you’ll see on gaming blogs and magazines host competitions from time to time to attract readers and increase community participation.
+You might have to write a winning letter, or text or email a phrase to stand a chance of winning.
+The only thing is that you have to be sure that you’re dealing with a legitimate company.
+Be cautious of what other private information they want you to send in.
 If it looks like a scam, it probably is.

 Well, you can. it's a lot harder than you might think.
-I know seeing as I've personally tried out several level editors or game creation tools.
-But there are some available, and you don't even have to pay for all of them.
-There are some great game creation kits like AGS (Adventure Game Studio) which aims to let users create point and click or text driven graphic adventures much like those made by Sierra and LucasArts years ago, respectively.
+I know, seeing as I've personally tried out several level editors or game creation tools.
+There are several that you don't even have to pay for.
+Some game creation kits like AGS (Adventure Game Studio) aims to let users create point and click or text-driven graphic adventures much like those made by Sierra and LucasArts years ago, respectively.

 There are also several others if you look around, and not to mention there are SDKs (source development kits) for existing games.

 What, you think that everyone who rocks up at a LAN (local area network) event has games?
-Some do, but more than likely they are provided by sponsors, usually retailers or companies that have something to do with gaming.
+Some do, but they are probably provided by sponsors—usually retailers or companies that have something to do with gaming.
 All you have to really do is bring your rig.
 LANs often take place at expos, like Rage.
 E3 doesn't have a LAN as such, but people can attend and try out demos of games for free.
-The only charge is the price of admission, and if you're young enough you may even get in gratis.
+The only charge is the price of admission, and if you're young enough, you may even get in gratis.

-Note that this article in no way promotes or endorses abandonware, piracy, or copyright infringement and therefore such topics have been left out of said article.
+- This article in no way promotes or endorses abandonware, piracy, or copyright infringement and therefore such topics have been left out of this article.
 When in doubt, avoid any action that may lead to serious consequences or legal repercussions.

 © 2012 Anti-Valentine